22A31A43G3/BANGALORE-HOUSE-PREDICTIONS-USING-ML/README.md

 ## Deployment:
 Deployed the model with the highest accuracy using Streamlit, providing a user-friendly interface to input features and predict house prices in real-time.
 ### Technologies Used:
-Python
+1.Python
-Pandas
+2.Pandas
-Numpy
+3.Numpy
-Matplotlib, Seaborn (for EDA and visualization) Scikit-learn (for modeling)
+4.Matplotlib, Seaborn (for EDA and visualization) 5.Scikit-learn (for modeling)
-Streamlit (for deployment)
+6.Streamlit (for deployment)